Ben 10: Alien Force: Characters

-At the age of fifteen, Ben fills the role of leader after Grandpa Max mysteriously disappears.
-The powerful Omnitrix has reconfigured, giving him access to a new set of alien heroes that are much stronger and more powerful than those in the original series.
+At the age of 15, Ben fills the role of leader after Grandpa Max mysteriously disappears.
+The powerful Prototype Omnitrix has reconfigured, giving him access to a new set of alien heroes that are much stronger and more powerful than those in the original series.
 Over the past five years, Ben has matured dramatically and gained strength, leadership and wisdom.